megazear7/orison/src/partials/documentation/getting-started.md

 `;
 ```

-Note that because the partial's definition is outside of the page hierarchy and needs to be capable of accepting parameters it must be defined as a JS file and not an html file.
+Note that because the partial's definition is outside of the page hierarchy and needs to be capable of accepting parameters it must be defined as a JS file and not an html or markdown file.

 ### The static directory